How to use ADB

 It opens port

-on your phone.Any traffic sent to
+9090on your phone.Any traffic sent to

-on your Ubuntu machine, allowing the phone to access the web server running on your computer.This enables your smartphone to access the service running on port
+9090on your phone will be forwarded to8080on your Ubuntu machine, allowing the phone to access the web server running on your computer.This enables your smartphone to access the service running on port

-of your Ubuntu machine.
+8080of your Ubuntu machine.

 📌ADB commands